sahngah/VideoSearch/README.md

-## Introduction
+##Introduction
-VideoSearch page is my first project in React/Redux!
+I'm  working on this project from Stephen Grider's Tutorial on React/Redux!